snltd/SexyMF/README.md

 To delete a property

     # svccfg -s apache delprop start/project
-	POST svc=apache&prop=start/project http://host:9206/smf/@/svccfg/delprop HTTP/1.1
+	POST svc=apache&prop=start/project /smf/@/svccfg/delprop HTTP/1.1

 If the operation succeeds the user receives a 200 header and a JSON object containing the string `Command complete`.

 Once a property is changed or added, you need to issue a `svcadm refresh` command to put the new value in the service's environment.
+Again, this is in line with standard SMF behaviour.

 A missing or unsupported command results in a 404 error.